 How to Disable HP Auto Updates

 Some of the newer HP printers may receive a firmware update (either installed automatically or manually installed by customer) which may lock-out the cartridge’s smart chip and prevent printing.
-Typically when this occurs the error message “Cartridge Error: cartridge missing or damaged”, or similar language will be displayed when using refilled ink cartridges that have a replacement chip installed.
-In most cases a newer version replacement smart chip will need to be obtained from your ink refiller to resolve this error condition but in some cases the internal PRINTHEAD may have dirty electrical contacts or internally bent/broken pins (click here for more information).
+Typically when this occurs the error message “Cartridge Error: cartridge missing or damaged”, “Cartridge Problem”, “Missing or Damaged” or similar language will be displayed when using refilled ink cartridges that have a replacement chip installed*.
 It is always suggested that you disable either the ‘Auto Update‘, ‘Update Printer‘ or ‘HP Update‘ feature moving forward to help prevent future chip lock-outs when using refilled ink cartridges.

 HP can use at least two different methods in attempt to get firmware updates pushed out to inkjet printers.

 1. The first affects all printers and uses a piece of software that is installed during the printer setup called HP Update.
 This HP Update software will periodically check on the web to see if any firmware, drivers, or other software updates are available for the HP products installed or connected to the computer.
 Once an update is found it will prompt the user that the update is available and ask them if they want to download and install it; “Yes/Continue or No/Cancel”.
 The prompt does not provide the user any information about the update or what it wants to install.
 If the user selects “Yes/Continue” then it will grab all the available updates and begin installing them onto the computer and attached printer hardware (i.e. via USB or WiFi).
 If they select “No/Cancel” the prompt is hidden for a short period of time but the prompt will eventually return.